jeffwright13/count-timer/README.md

 ---
 ## CountdownTimerWithExpiry(duration: float)
-Creates a countdown timer, with configurable countdown duration (fractional seconds).
+Creates a countdown timer, with configurable countdown duration (seconds).
 The timer starts at time `t=duration`, and counts down using the system clock until it hits `t=0`.
 At that time, the `expired` property is set to `True`.

 The clock can be paused while counting down, using the `pause()` method.
 When paused, the countdown timer stops its descent towards `t=0`.
 When the clock is resumed again (using the `resume()` method), the countdown continues from where it left off.